thovisjo/02-Guess-the-Number/README.md

 * How to [compare](https://www.tutorialspoint.com/python/comparison_operators_example.htm) two numbers in Python
 * How to [accept user input](http://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/io.html)

 I have given you a few lines of code to get started, but you will need to alter guess.py substantially to complete the assignment.
-Remember, I reserve points for creativity!
+Good luck!

 ---